Subscribe To Topics You're Interested In

 After years of watching the Marvel Cinematic Universe slowly build into the powerhouse that it is today, now it is time for DC Comics to do the same.
-Teaming up with Warner Bros., the company began an incredible journey in 2013 with the release of Man of Steel, and they are currently hard at work on a follow-up, Batman v Superman: Dawn of Justice.
-Much like how Marvel worked towards making the first Avengers movie, however, DCís ultimate goal is to make a Justice League film Ė and we are now well on the way to seeing that actually happen.
+Teaming up with Warner Bros., the company began an incredible journey in 2013 with the release of Man of Steel and continued with Batman v Superman: Dawn of Justice and Suicide Squad.
+Much like how Marvel worked towards making the first Avengers movie, however, DC's ultimate goal is to make a Justice League film -- and we are now well on the way to seeing that happen.

 Just like we have with many of the other major blockbusters set to come out over the next few years, we have researched and gathered as much information about the development of the Justice League movie as we could possibly find to try and put together a picture of what we can expect from the superhero team up movie that arrives later this year.
 So, let's get started with what we've seen from the film in the form of the latest trailer.
 Take a look below:

 See?
 Aren't you intrigued now?
 If you want to get the details on what we know about the film thus far, read on to find out!

 Rather than start off slow and only work on one Justice League movie at a time, Warner Bros. opted to double down and announce both Justice League: Part One and Justice League: Part Two at the same time.
 Recently, however, Zack Snyder confirmed to us (on a set visit that we attended on the London shoot of Justice League) that the first Justice League movie will be a standalone adventure and is NOT part one of a two-part story.
 That being said, Justice League is set to open on November 17.
 The sequel is still in development, but it was removed from its 2019 release date and remains unscheduled.